onedebos/react-direction/README.md

 # react-direction

-This is a Custom React hook that helps you keep track of where a user is when navigating through a predefined list on your page.
+This is a tiny Custom React hook library that helps you keep track of where exactly a user is when navigating through a predefined list on your page.

 For example when using Previous/Next buttons for navigation, you can keep track of what point in a list a user is.

 **This library is written in TypeScript and contains type definitions for your use**